Chapter 4:

 I can guess why they brought it out.

-Behind the green-skinned sumo wrestler is a pack of angry yapping goblins, their disgusting yellow eyes shone with malice and lust.
+Behind the green-skinned sumo wrestler is a pack of angry yapping goblins, their disgusting yellow eyes shining with malice and lust.

-I confirm with Alin to see if this creature is what I think it is, “Is that a hobgoblin?”
+I confirm with Alin whether this creature is what I think it is: “Is that a hobgoblin?”

 “Yes.
 Aim for his legs, we have to disable his movement.”

-Shortly after her tip, the hobgoblin moved his shield in front and charged at us, picking up momentum.
-The rest of his tiny compatriots follow suit, with a lot of disgusting hooting and shrieking at what they thought would be an easy steamroll victory.
+Shortly after her tip, the hobgoblin moves his shield in front and charges at us, picking up momentum.
+The rest of his tiny compatriots follow suit, with a lot of disgusting hooting and shrieking at what they think will be an easy steamroll victory.

 Unfortunately for them, I hate giving others the advantage.